Decision making and processing

 Subject Development Committee

-internal funding applications for research and artistic development
+Meeting of internal funding applications for research and artistic

-work and for travel grants, and of guidelines and policy for
+development work and for travel grants, as well as guidelines and

-Meeting of general study plan, course study plans and degree
+Decision Meeting of general study plan, course study plans and

 PhD Programme Council

-Meeting of general study plan and course study plans at PhD level,
+Decision Meeting of general study plan and course study plans at

-and final processing of course evaluations.
-The programme council
+PhD level, and final processing of course evaluations.

 College of Supervisors